Clarifai/docs/docs/portal-guide/agent-system-operators/edit.md

 **Learn about our edit operators**
 <hr />

-Edit operators are a specific type of agent system operators that are specialized for data transformation tasks.
+Edit operators are specific type of agent system operators that are specialized for data transformation tasks.
 These operators are responsible for modifying and/or augmenting your data as it passes through the workflow.

 They can be used to crop out regions of an image, align an image based on the pose of a face, or even map predictions from one model to another.